-Carne Asada made with marinaded skirt steak, then grilled hot and fast and sliced thin for the ultimate Taco Night meal.
+Carne Asada Skirt Steak Tacos made with marinated skirt steak, then grilled hot and fast and sliced thin for the ultimate Taco Night meal.

 So then I gave her a hard time.
 “Why didn’t you just use one of our recipes, silly?”

 Aaaand then she called me out.
 “Well, it’s because you don’t have a ‘Carne Asada recipe on your site!”

 We didn’t have a specific “Carne Asada” recipe at the time, BUT we do have plenty of marinated steak recipes.
 And in reality that’s what Carne Asada is — marinated steak.

 Carne Asada is marinated steak (most commonly Skirt or Flank Steak), grilled hot and fast so as to get a nice char, and sliced for tacos or burritos.
 It’s rooted in Mexican cuisine.

 Growing up in a Mexican-American household we ate a lot of marinated steak at home and also at restaurants, but I never really associated the meal with any specific recipe.
 Just really good, full flavored, grilled meat, that tasted good in tacos.

 So instead of complicating anything here, we just wanted to demystify the idea of carne asada, or tacos de carne asada.
 We feel as if there is this perception that it is a secret meat that is hard to attain or cook.
 The reality is, carne asada is simply translated as grilled meat.
 That is it.
 Meat….grilled.

 What I’ve discovered, however, is that this Mexican food favorite has close ties to one’s memory.
 There’s a strong nostalgia involved for those who seek to make it on their own.
 Those who crave it are yearning for something they remember from a favorite Mexican food restaurant.